PsiPhiTheta/catch-me-if-you-can/README.md

 # catch-me-if-you-can
 An ML project exploring alternative approaches to signature verification.
+Read the full paper [here](https://github.com/PsiPhiTheta/catch-me-if-you-can/blob/master/paper.pdf).

 ## Setup
 Using Conda, you can create and activate the Python environment like so: